Cystic fibrosis: Gene modulators

-A number of small molecules that aim at compensating various mutations of the CFTR gene are under development.
-CFTR modulator therapies have been used in place of other types of genetic therapies.
+Several small molecules that aim at compensating various mutations of the CFTR gene are under development.
+CFTR modulator therapies has been used instead of other types of genetic therapies.
 These therapies focus on the expression of a genetic mutation instead of the mutated gene itself.
 Modulators are split into two classes: potentiators and correctors.
-Potentiators act on the CFTR ion channels that are embedded in the cell membrane, and these types of drugs help open up the channel to allow transmembrane flow.
-Correctors are meant to assist in the transportation of nascent proteins, a protein that is formed by ribosomes before it is morphed into a specific shape, to the cell surface to be implemented into the cell membrane.
+Potentiators act on the CFTR ion channels that are embedded in the cell membrane, and these drugs help open up the channel to allow transmembrane flow.
+Correctors are meant to assist in the transportation of nascent proteins, proteins that are formed by ribosomes before it is morphed into a specific shape, to the cell surface to be implemented into the cell membrane.

 Most target the transcription stage of genetic expression.
 One approach has been to try and develop medication that get the ribosome to overcome the stop codon and produce a full-length CFTR protein.
 About 10% of CF results from a premature stop codon in the DNA, leading to early termination of protein synthesis and truncated proteins.
 These drugs target nonsense mutations such as G542X, which consists of the amino acid glycine in position 542 being replaced by a stop codon.
-Aminoglycoside antibiotics interfere with protein synthesis and error-correction.
-In some cases, they can cause the cell to overcome a premature stop codon by inserting a random amino acid, thereby allowing expression of a full-length protein.
-Future research for these modulators is focused on the cellular targets that can be effected by a change in a gene's expression.
+Aminoglycoside antibiotics interfere with protein synthesis and error correction.
+In some cases, they can cause the cell to overcome a premature stop codon by inserting a random amino acid, thereby allowing the expression of a full-length protein.
+Future research for these modulators is focused on the cellular targets that can be affected by a change in a gene's expression.
 Otherwise, genetic therapy will be used as a treatment when modulator therapies do not work given that 10% of people with cystic fibrosis are not affected by these drugs.

 Elexacaftor/ivacaftor/tezacaftor was approved in the United States in 2019 for cystic fibrosis.
-This combination of previously developed medicines is able to treat up to 90% of people with cystic fibrosis.
-This medications restores some effectiveness of the CFTR protein so that it can work as an ion channel on the cell's surface.
+This combination of previously developed medicines can treat up to 90% of people with cystic fibrosis.
+This medication restores some effectiveness of the CFTR protein so that it can work as an ion channel on the cell's surface.